kubernetes-sigs/gateway-api/site-src/v1alpha2/guides/simple-gateway.md

 IP address which will be shown in the `Gateway.status` after it has been deployed.

-Gateways bind Routes to themselves via label selection (similar to how Services label select across Pod labels).
-In this example, the `prod-web` Gateway will bind any HTTPRoute resources which have the `gateway: prod-web-gw` label.
-The label can be any arbitrary label, but using one that identifies the name or capabilities of the Gateway is useful to Route owners and makes the relationship more explicit.
+Route resources specify the Gateways they want to attach to using `ParentRefs`.
+As long as the Gateway allows this attachment (by default Routes from the same namespace are trusted), this will allow the Route to receive traffic from the parent Gateway.
+`BackendRefs` define the backends that traffic will be sent to.
 More complex bi-directional matching and permissions are possible and explained in other guides.

 The following HTTPRoute defines how traffic from the Gateway listener is routed to backends.
 Because there are no host routes or paths specified, this HTTPRoute